-Application : Applied Explanation on application of the practice The Board Charter of SRB serves as a pivotal reference point for matters pertaining to the organisation of the Board.
-It not only provides essential guidance to Board members in carrying out their duties, roles, and responsibilities but also aids in evaluating the Board's overall performance and that of its individual Directors.
+Application Applied Application Applied Explanation on application of the practice The Board Charter of SRB serves as a key reference for matters related to the governance and organisation of the Board.
+It provides clear guidance to Directors in the discharge of their duties, roles, and responsibilities, while also supporting the assessment of the Board's overall effectiveness and the performance of individual Directors.
 Regular reviews of the Board Charter are conducted, and necessary amendments are made to ensure alignment with the Board's objectives, current legal requirements, and best practices.
-Recently, on 27 March 2024, the Board revised and updated the Board Charter to incorporate the method to address any conflict of interest issues effectively through the adoption of the Conflict of Interest Policy and Procedures and to ensure the Board Charter remains aligned with the current requirements and guidelines under the Main Market Listing Requirements ("MMLR") of Bursa Securities.
-The updated Board Charter can be accessed on SRB's corporate website at www.sapura-resources.com .
-The roles and responsibilities of the Board of Directors, Chairman, MD, Independent Non-Executive Directors ("INEDs"), and Board Committees are clearly delineated in the Charter.
-Additionally, Section B of the Board Charter outlines matters specifically reserved for the Board's attention.
+The Board Charter can be accessed on SRB's corporate website at www.sapura-resources.com .
+The roles and responsibilities of the Board of Directors, Chairman, Independent Non-Executive Directors ("INEDs"), and Board Committees are clearly delineated in the Charter.
+Additionally, Section B of the Board Charter outline matters specifically reserved for the Board's attention.
 Furthermore, the Board Charter expounds on the Board's structure, operational procedures, the Board's relationship with Management, Board remuneration, Board and individual Director assessments, as well as communication channels and engagement with shareholders, institutional investors, media, customers, and other stakeholders.
 In pursuit of continuous improvement and knowledge enhancement, Board members actively participated in various conferences, seminars, forums, discussions, workshops, and training sessions during the reviewed financial year as below.
 These initiatives are aimed at equipping Directors with the necessary insights and expertise to contribute meaningfully to Board discussions and decision-making processes.